Christone007/alx-low_level_programming/0x0E-structures_typedef/README.md

 ## Tasks
 0. Define a new type _struct dog
 1. Write a function that initialize a variable of type struct dog
+2. Write a function that prints a struct dog

 ## Task Quotes
 1. A dog is the only thing on earth that loves you more than you love yourself
+2. A dog will teach you unconditional love.
+If you can have that in your life, things won't be too bad

 ## Extras